industrial-edge/simatic-ax-trace-diagnostics-getting-started/docs/Documentation.md

 When the Trace Job is configured, click on the button Install on PLC.

-Here is the table of proposed process value for tracing:
+Here is the table of proposed process values for tracing:

 | TIA portal's Name  | PLC address | Description | Proposed Trace Job's name |
 | ------------- | ------------- | ------------- | ------------- |